reading-in-the-alps/rita2-data/README.md

 ## annotation guidelines

 * person: in case name + role is mentioned, annotate name only; in case only role is mentioned, annotate role as person
+* place: place names, e.g. in *Seckhlermaister zu Ratenberg*, are annotated
+* place: in case a place name is mentioned as part of an organizational name, the place name is not annotated, e.g. *Salzburg* in *Erzbistumb Salzburg*